o-fl0w/stash-vr/README.md

 # stash-vr
 Watch your [stash](https://github.com/stashapp/stash) library in VR.

+stash-vr will relay your stash environment as close as possible building its library from your custom stash front page and saved filters by default.

+It's light on resources, optionally configurable and allows two-way sync in supported video players.

-[Install](#Installation) stash-vr, point it to your stash instance and point your VR video player to stash-vr.\
+[Install](#Installation) stash-vr, point it to your stash instance and point your VR video player to stash-vr.
-stash-vr will relay your library information and display/play them in your video player ui.

 ## Supported video players
-* HereSphere
+* HereSphere (two-way sync)
 * DeoVR

 ## Usage